 A Beautiful Disaster – Part 2

-by Rachel Minion
+by Rachel Minion and Jon Minion

 Fast forward to a few weeks after my appendix burst.
 I’m sitting in the surgeon’s waiting room.
 It’s a Friday afternoon and I’m excited for the weekend.